yusrialsanaani/Shock_Tubes_using_FVM_MATLAB/README.md

-# Shock Tubes using Finite Volume Methods
+# Shock Tubes using Finite Volume Methods By MATLAB

 One-dimensional finite volume solver to simulate a shock tube using the Roe scheme.
 A first-order (in both space and time) one-dimensional finite volume scheme to solve shock-tube